Bleed American: Background

-In February 1999, Jimmy Eat World released their third studio album, Clarity, through Capitol Records.
-Frontman Jim Adkins recalled that the label was disorganized at the time, due to having a new president and new people in charge of each department.
+In February 1999, Jimmy Eat World released their third album, Clarity, through Capitol Records.
+Frontman Jim Adkins recalled that the label was disorganized at the time, having a new president and new people in charge of each department.
 As a result, any trust the band had within the company had dissipated.
 Capitol began to shelve the album until radio stations started playing the song "Lucky Denver Mint", which became its second track.
 The release of the album marked the end of their two-record deal with the label, which was made official in August 1999.
 Drummer Zach Lind recalled that the label "really didn't believe in us.
 But in a way, that was sort of a good thing, because it let us take control of what we needed to do.
 We learned we had to do it ourselves, because no one else would do it for us."

-Due to a lack of funds, the members had taken up odd jobs: Adkins sold art supplies; Tom Linton did construction work; Rick Burch sold auto parts; and Lind worked at a car dealership.
+Amid a lack of funds, the members had taken up odd jobs: Adkins sold art supplies; Tom Linton did construction work; Rick Burch sold auto parts; and Lind worked at a car dealership.
 In August 2000, Jimmy Eat World released the compilation album Singles through the independent label Big Wheel Recreation, which included B-sides and unreleased songs from the band up to that point.
-They went on a five-week tour of Europe; they bought copies of their previous releases from Capitol at cost value to sell them directly in that territory.
+They went on a five-week tour of Europe, and bought copies of their previous releases from Capitol at cost value to sell them directly in that territory.
 The band's management were against the idea of this tour as they lacked a foothold in the United States.
 They decided to break away with their management to work as free agents.
 The tour was ultimately considered a success by the band, with Clarity selling 500 copies a week by that point.
 After this, they released a split EP with Jebediah in September 2000.